Budibase/website/content/blog/tutorials/connect-an-ai-model-to-mysql.md

 date = 2025-05-28
-description = "Learn how to build an AI-powered incident form by connecting MySQL to OpenAI with a Budibase automation." profilePic = "https://res.cloudinary.com/daog6scxm/image/upload/v1639756662/cms/IMG_3081_ubvpag.jpg" title = "How to Connect an AI model to MySQL in 4 Steps"
+description = "Learn how to build an AI-powered incident form by connecting MySQL to OpenAI with a Budibase automation." profilePic = "https://res.cloudinary.com/daog6scxm/image/upload/v1639756662/cms/IMG_3081_ubvpag.jpg" title = "How to Connect an AI Model to MySQL in 4 Steps"

 +++